Global stocks nearing record highs on trade hopes

 It is now less than half the level it was in August, when U.S.-China talks looked close to collapsing, and a third of last December’s level when stock markets were pulled lower by trade angst and rising interest rates.

-Kay Van-Petersen, global macro strategist at Saxo Capital Markets in Singapore, said while Sino-U.S. trade headlines may be driving some tactical, near-term moves in the market, they were mostly just “noise”.
+Kay Van-Petersen, global macro strategist at Saxo Capital Markets in Singapore, said that while Sino-U.S. trade headlines might be driving some tactical, near-term moves in the market, they were mostly just “noise”.

 The broader market direction is “about the accommodative Fed and accommodative monetary policy and the fact that structurally the meta-trend is still lower in yields and rates,” he said.